 Poor credit: 300-579

 How do you find out your credit score?
 You can get a free copy of your credit report once per year by contacting each of the three credit bureaus; that can easily be done online.
-You can also subscribe to a paid service like myFICO which gives you continual access to scores.
-Be careful, though; some free credit score and free credit report services estimate the numbers they give you, or use the alternative VantageScore model.
-Always be sure you’re getting the FICO scores from Experian, Equifax and TransUnion, since that’s what your lender will use.
+You can also subscribe to a paid service like myFICO, which gives you continual access to scores.
+Be careful; some free credit score and credit report services estimate the numbers they give you or use the alternative VantageScore model.
+Always be sure you’re getting the FICO scores from Experian, Equifax, and TransUnion since that’s what your lender will use.

-Many factors are reflected in a credit score, including your previous payment history (whether you pay your bills on time), how many credit accounts you have and how much credit card debt you owe, how many different types of credit you have, your credit utilization ratio (it’s a bad sign if you’ve maxed out your credit cards), and how long you’ve had established credit accounts.
-Other factors used by banks to consider a mortgage application, like debt-to-income ratio, don’t factor into a FICO score.
+Many factors are reflected in a credit score, including your previous payment history (whether you pay your bills on time), how many credit accounts you have and how much credit card debt you owe, how many different types of credit you have, credit utilization ratio (it’s a bad sign if you’ve maxed out your credit cards), and how long you’ve had established credit accounts.
+However, other factors used by banks to consider a mortgage application, like debt-to-income ratio, don’t factor into a FICO score.

 Don’t despair.
 Those numbers mean it is possible to get a home loan with lower credit scores – particularly if you apply for the right mortgage programs.
-If you have a low credit score, though, you should search for a knowledgeable loan officer or mortgage broker because they can help guide you toward the right loan type.
+If you have a low credit score, you should search for a knowledgeable loan officer or mortgage broker because they can help guide you toward the right loan type.

 Here’s what to expect.